 Thinking about this question, I wanted to mention a story that we witnessed at a few months back.

 In the beginning of 2018, a young student named Krishnan walked into our institute one day.
 He was a B.E mechanical engineering pass-out and was wondering about his future plans.
-He wanted to pursue a Master’s but was feeling a bit confused.
+He wanted to pursue a Post Graduate Programme but was feeling a bit confused.
 Part of his confusion was based on a minor but prominent fear, what if he doesn’t get a job even after getting a degree?
 Having interacted with more than 30,000 Mechanical Engineers, we can strongly say that every mechanical engineer who graduates out of college fears about not getting into a core engineering role.

 That being said, we wanted to take a look at some facts.
 Mechanical engineering is a wide field with a ton of opportunities.
 So we thought it is illogical to assume that engineers lack jobs due to a lack of opportunities.
 Here are a few facts that reveal otherwise:

 The image above proves that the automobile industry has been rising, which would lead to an increase in opportunities.
 As of September 2018, the IBEF (India Brand Equity Foundation) revealed the following numbers.
 You can find the whole article

 Overall, the engineering industry has witnessed growth in the past few years and hence, opportunities for engineers are rising.
 Yet, mechanical and other engineers find themselves jobless.
 Why?
 The answer is simple – We lack the skill set the industry expects us to have.